lbianlbian/fireavs/README.md

+# BlazeSentry AVS - UCLA submission for Eigengames Hackathon

+Mission: Powering Verifiable and Trustless Onchain Fire Insurance with an Eigenlayer AVS.

+Video:

+Technical details: We created an AVS by adapting the Othentic framework to handle wildfire data and built a dapp to interface with our AVS.

 # Simple Price Oracle AVS Example

 This repository demonstrates how to implement a simple price oracle AVS using the Othentic Stack.